msalsbery/OpenSeadragonImagingHelper/README.md

 The [OpenSeadragon](https://github.com/openseadragon/openseadragon) viewer is much more robust than its Silverlight ancestor, and
 I am proud and happy to now be contributing to its source code.
 So this is my first port of code I've been using all over the place for a long time in my medical imaging applications, made specifically for OpenSeadragon.

+###In the works...

+1. Working on a demo/test site
+2. Better documentation